ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/02-self-balancing-trees.md

     B1 B2                    B2  C
 ```

-As you can see, the effect of a double rotation is that the right-left grandchild moves two levels up to become the new parent.
+As you can see, the effect of a double rotation is that the right-left grandchild $z$ moves two levels up to become the new parent.

 #### Implementing rotations